1892 United States presidential election in Oregon

 The 1892 United States presidential election in Oregon took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
 State voters chose four electors to the Electoral College, which selected the president and vice president.

 Oregon was won by the Republican nominees, incumbent President Benjamin Harrison of Indiana and his running mate Whitelaw Reid of New York.

-The direct election of Presidential Electors combined with the fact that one Weaver elector was endorsed by the Democratic Party and elected as a Fusionist, resulted in a split between the Republican and Populist electors: three for Harrison and one for Weaver.
+Campaign

+The Democrats and Populists conducted a partial fusion campaign in Oregon by having Democratic elector Robert A. Miller drop out and the Democratic Party of Oregon endorsed Populist elector I. Nathan Pierce in his place.
+The Democrats believed that the Populists would do the same for two electors, but the Populists refused.
+Governor Sylvester Pennoyer left the Democratic Party and joined the Populists in October.